Subaru servicing by boxer-engine specialists

 - Oil leaks traced to the actual source: cam carrier seals, valve cover gaskets and rear main seal

-- EJ25 2.5 litre head gasket: confirmed with cooling-system pressure testing and a combustion-gas test, then heads are machined flat and rebuilt with quality gaskets
+- EJ25 2.5 litre head gasket repairs: confirmed with cooling-system pressure testing and a combustion-gas test, then rebuilt with quality gaskets

 AWD and drivetrain: